TatsuyaNakamori/vscode-reStructuredText/docs_reST/source/en/sec02_functions/config.rst

-.. _設定config:
+.. _SettingConfig:

 Settings (Config)
 ##################

-.. contents:: このページの目次
+.. contents:: Table of contents for this page
    :depth: 2
    :local: